javierfernandes/artemisajs/README.md

 The `arrow function` associated to the key receives the components props (plus optionally the state) and returns an specification of an http call to be performed.

-The component then receives a **slot** or **placeholder** with the specified property name (here `weather`).
-This is not actually the response from the server but a placeholder that models the state and workflow of fetch.
+The component then receives a **slot** or **placeholder** with the specified property name (here `weather`) Artemisa provides functions to check the state of the fetch: `isFetching`, `isError`, `isFetched`.
-Eventually it will have the server response, under `value`.

-Artemis provides functions to check the state of the fetch: `isFetching`, `isError`, `isFetched`.
+# Fetch execution and Cache

+Artemisa willl update your component when one of the properties you used for the call is updated.
+For example the `city` in the examples.

+But a property change not always triggers a new fetch, and that's where Artemisa cache fits in.
+Artemisa caches the data based on the URLs.

+This means that **two fetches with the same URL will trigger just one actual server call**.
+This is useful to optimize server calls when:

+* two different components need the same data from the backend
+* the user navigates to another component and then back, having the same "state", then it won't fetch the same data again, and it will have 0 loading time.

 # Options